Shopify vs eBay: Which Is Best to Grow Your Ecommerce Business?

 The competitive pricing for the basic package accommodates even the smallest businesses, and Shopify scales nicely, too.
 So as you grow your store, increase your inventory, and build a wider audience, your store will align well.

 But more experienced companies looking to scale up in a big way aren’t likely to get much benefit from Shopify.

-However, latest stats show eBay currently has over 180 million users and 475 million app downloads worldwide.
+However, latest stats show eBay currently has over 135 million users worldwide.
 Meaning it’s a very active marketplace full of people interested in buying your products.

 How does eBay work?